coveo/plasma/packages/website/docs/CodeEditor.md

 If your use case doesn't match the guidelines above, consider using one of the following components instead:

--   [Code editor](#/form/JSONEditor) if the user needs to input code using JSON syntax.
+-   [JSON editor](#/form/JSONEditor) if the user needs to input code using JSON syntax.